hoodca/Assignment-5/README.md

 How It Works:
 Reads the file and strips whitespace.
 Parses the data rows and extracts:
-State code
+State code,
-Death count
+Death count.

 Handles missing or malformed values:
-Missing death counts are treated as 0
+Missing death counts are treated as 0,
-Ignores rows with incomplete data
+Ignores rows with incomplete data,
-Aggregates total deaths per state.
+Aggregates total deaths per state,
-Sorts states by death count in descending order.
-Returns the top 5 states.
+Sorts states by death count in descending order, Returns the top 5 states.

 Example Usage